IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 			</td>

 			<td>
-				The charting functionality of the Ignite UI library is distributed across several files depending on the series type.
+				The charting functionality of the %%ProductName%% library is distributed across several files depending on the series type.
 Also, there is a separate funnel chart JavaScript file which must be linked to you HTML or MVC views.

 				In case you wish to include resources manually, you need to use the dependencies listed in the following table.